axelle50/uber-pickups/README.md

 ## Prerequisites

-### Build database

 ### Dependencies
 - The source code is written in Python 3.
-- The python packages can be installed with pip : `pip3 install -R requirements.txt`
+- The python packages can be installed with pip : `pip3 install -R requirements.txt` TODO add requirements.txt

 ## Usage
 ### Explore_dataset.ipynb